abdonaim/angularJS-flask/README.md

+### Updating the shea256/angular-flask application
+The original code for the angular-flask application, https://github.com/shea256/angular-flask, is not compatible with the more recent versions of angular and the new JSON API media type, as of June, 2017.

+This fork includes more recent versions of the following packages:
++  angular-1.6.4
++  angular-resource-1.6.4
++  angular-route-1.6.4
++  bootstrap-3.3.7
++  jquery-3.2.1

+Summary of code changes:
+1. manage.py:
+   revised to conform to the newer JSON API media type, 'application/vnd.api+json', for exchanging data.
+2. data/db_items.json:
+   revised
+3. templates/index.html:
+   revised to include angular-route.js
+4. static/js/app.js
+   revised to include the ngRoute package, which is needed for $routeProvider
+5. static/js/services.js
+   revised the Post factory object to conform to the JSON API media type.
+6. static/js/controllers.js
+   revised to format the result of the Post query properly for display.

+The following is from the README for the original application.

+# AngularJS + Flask Boilerplate App

+A template for building apps with an Angular frontend and a Flask / python backend.

+### How to Get Started

 # AngularJS + Flask Boilerplate App

 A template for building apps with an Angular frontend and a Flask / python backend.